worthpointlabs/terratest/examples/terraform-gcp-example/README.md

 # Terraform GCP Example

 This folder contains a simple Terraform module that deploys resources in [GCP](https://cloud.google.com/) to demonstrate how you can use Terratest to write automated tests for your GCP Terraform code.
-This module deploys an [Compute Instance](https://cloud.google.com/compute/) and gives that Instance a `Name` tag with the value specified in the `instance_name` variable.
+This module deploys a [Compute Instance](https://cloud.google.com/compute/) and gives that Instance a `Name` with the value specified in the `instance_name` variable.
+It also creates a Cloud Storage Bucket using the `bucket_name` and `bucket_location` variables.

 Check out [test/terraform_gcp_example_test.go](/test/terraform_gcp_example_test.go) to see how you can write automated tests for this module.